shyamTum/RAG-Based-Conversational-Platform-For-Laboratory-Specific-work/README.md

 # RAG-with-Agentic-AI
-A RAG application with intelligent query-answer platform usuing agentic layer.
+A RAG application with intelligent query-answer platform with conversational features.